cytoscape/cytoscape.js-popper/README.md

 Each function takes an options object, as follows:

-`cy.popper( options )` or `ele.popper( options )` : Get a [Popper](https://popper.js.org/popper-documentation.html#Popper) object for the specified core Cytoscape instance or the specified element.
+`cy.popper( options )` or `ele.popper( options )` : Get a [Popper Instance](https://popper.js.org/docs/v2/constructors/#createpopper) for the specified core Cytoscape instance or the specified element.
 This is useful for positioning a div relative to or on top of a core instance or element.

-`cy.popperRef( options )` or `ele.popperRef( options )` : Get a [Popper reference object](https://popper.js.org/popper-documentation.html#referenceObject) for the specified core Cytoscape instance or the specified element.
-A Popper reference object is useful only for positioning, as it represent the target rather than the content.
-This is useful for cases where you want to create a `new Popper()` manually or where you need to pass a `popperRef` object to another library like Tippy.js.
+`cy.popperRef( options )` or `ele.popperRef( options )` : Get a [Popper Virtual Element](https://popper.js.org/docs/v2/virtual-elements/) for the specified core Cytoscape instance or the specified element.
+A Popper virtual element is useful only for positioning, as it represent the target rather than the content.
+This is useful for cases where you want to `createPopper()` manually or where you need to pass a `popperRef` object to another library like Tippy.js.

  - `options`
    - `content` : The HTML content of the popper.
 May be a DOM `Element` reference or a function that returns one.
    - `renderedPosition` : A function that can be used to override the [rendered Cytoscape position](http://js.cytoscape.org/#notation/position) of the Popper target.
 This option is mandatory when using Popper on the core.
 For an element, the centre of its bounding box is used by default.
    - `renderedDimensions` : A function that can be used to override the [rendered](http://js.cytoscape.org/#notation/position) Cytoscape [bounding box dimensions](http://js.cytoscape.org/#eles.renderedBoundingBox) considered for the popper target (i.e. `cy` or `ele`).
 It defines only the effective width and height (`bb.w` and `bb.h`) of the Popper target.
 This option is more often useful for elements rather than for the core.
-   - `popper` : The Popper [options object](https://popper.js.org/popper-documentation.html#new_Popper_new).
+   - `popper` : The Popper [options object](https://popper.js.org/docs/v2/constructors/#options).
 You may use this to override Popper options.

 ### `popper()` example